-a.
+- a.
 Proposed changes to the learning objectives and /or course distributions in the Magis Core will be submitted by the Director of the Core to the UCC.
 The UCC will forward its recommendations on the changes to Academic Council for approval.
 The Academic Council will forward recommendations to the General Faculty for approval, if, in the opinion of the Academic Council, the changes are sufficiently substantive.

 - b.
 Proposals for broader changes to the Magis Core will be routed as follows:

-- I. College of Arts and Science faculty to
+- 1. College of Arts and Science faculty to

 - 2. UCC to

 - 3. EPC to

 - 4. Academic Council to

 - 5. General Faculty

-7. Changes in School or University Degree Requirements:
+- 7. Changes in School or University Degree Requirements:

+- 1. School Curriculum Committee(s) or Faculty of School(s) to

+- 2. Dean(s) to

+- 3. UCC

+- 8. Modification of Classification of Instructional Programs (CIP) Code: